kharrison7/learn-python-todos/README.md

 Use 'ctrl + d' to exit the python interpreter

-Current issues can be found in views.py
+Current issue can be found in views.py